Articles on: Video Consultations

 The most important things to note are:

-If you're using Microsoft Edge, make sure you're on version 81 or later
+• If you're using Chrome, Safari, Microsoft Edge or Firefox, make sure you're on the latest version

 Both parties on a video call will need a stable internet connection for the best possible experience of video consultations.
 Generally we'd recommend a speed of more than 10mbps.
 If you are having issues with poor quality video or sound, please run an internet speed test on the device you are using to access the video consultation: https://www.speedtest.net/

-It's worth bearing in mind that the speed you see if you connect directly to your router can be very different to the speed you experience over WiFi, and WiFi can be very variable especially at the moment.
+It's worth bearing in mind that the speed you see if you connect directly to your router can be very different to the speed you experience over WiFi, and WiFi can be very variable.
 Even if you normally get a pretty high mbps speed with your internet, you should still perform a speed test on the device you are using at the time you experience issues to see exactly what your network connection looks like.

 If you are using mobile data, are you on 3G or 4G?
 How many bars of signal do you have?